Jump to Recipe →

 Instructions:

-- Bring large pot of water to boil; salt heavily
+- Bring a large pot of water to a boil; salt heavily

-- While water heats, slice garlic thinly and evenly
+- While the water heats, slice the garlic thinly and evenly

 - Cook pasta 1-2 minutes less than package directions; reserve 1 cup pasta water

-- Heat olive oil in large skillet over medium-low heat
+- Heat olive oil in a large skillet over medium-low heat

 - Add garlic to oil; cook 2-3 minutes until light golden brown

-- Add red pepper flakes in last 30 seconds (optional)
+- Add red pepper flakes in the last 30 seconds (optional)

-- Add drained pasta to skillet; toss immediately
+- Add drained pasta to the skillet; toss immediately

 - Add 1/4 cup pasta water; toss vigorously to create sauce